 Before purchasing a doorbell camera, consider these important factors:

 • Wired vs. wireless: Different doorbells require certain installation requirements.
-Some doorbells, like the Ring Video Doorbell 3, are battery-powered and don’t require additional power.
+Some doorbells, such as the Ring Battery Doorbell Plus, are battery-powered and don’t require additional power.
 Others, like the Google Nest Hello, are wired directly into your existing doorbell system.

 • Field of view: While field of view may not seem important, it determines how wide and tall your camera records video.
 Measure the area around your front door.
 If you have a wide porch, you may want to purchase a video doorbell that has a wide field of view.